thoughtspot/cs_tools/README.md

 `python -m cstools.<tool-name>`

 Note there is no `.py` at the end and you *must* use `python -m`.
-So for example to run `find_dependencies` and see the options, you would enter `python -m cstools.find_dependencies --help`  Try it now and verify your environment is all set.
+So for example to run `list_dependencies` and see the options, you would enter `python -m cstools.list_dependencies --help`  Try it now and verify your environment is all set.

 The user tools currently consist of four scripts:
-1. `find_dependencies`, which gets all of the tables and dependencies and writes to stdout or Excel.
+1. `list_dependencies`, which gets all of the tables and dependencies and writes to stdout or Excel.

 ~~~
-usage: cstools.find_dependencies [-h] [--tsurl TSURL] [--username USERNAME]
+usage: cstools.list_dependencies [-h] [--tsurl TSURL] [--username USERNAME]
                                  [--password PASSWORD] [--disable_ssl]
                                  [--output_type OUTPUT_TYPE] [--filename FILENAME]
                                  [--ignore_ts]